'I Would Do Anything For Her': A German Dad's Search For His Daughter, Taken By ISIS

 "I knew about the war in Syria, that Bashar al-Assad was incredibly cruel to his people, but I barely knew anything about Islamic State," he says.
 "I was terrified after researching them because they were clearly using a false idea of Islam to brutally take over territory.
 Then came the mass killings, burning people alive, all that destruction.
 It's so horrible.
 This is not Islam."

-He and Aaliya's mom divorced when she was 1 and shared custody of their daughter.
+He and Aaliya's mom divorced when Aaliya was 1 and shared custody of their daughter.
 Aaliya spent every weekend with her dad.

-"She was this little, very cute baby, chubby cheeks, and always smiling and laughing, very independent," he recalls, sitting in the sunny apartment in Hamburg he shares with his second wife and their two young sons, who were born after Aaliya's disappearance.
+"She was this little very cute baby, chubby cheeks, and always smiling and laughing, very independent," he recalls, sitting in the sunny apartment in Hamburg that he shares with his second wife and their two young sons, who were born after Aaliya's disappearance.

 "I want them to meet their big sister so much," he says.

-He turns on his computer and pulls up a favorite photo of Aaliya when she was about 2.
+He turns on his computer and pulls up a favorite photo of Aaliya from when she was about 2.
 She's got sleepyhead curls and clutches a phone.
 Her pink T-shirt reads "I HEART DAD."

 "I would do anything for her," he says.
 "And now I can't protect her."